Perception4D/LidarSlam/ros2_wrapping/tests/README.md

 ros2 launch lidar_slam_test slam.py test_data:="path/to/rosbag" res_path:="path/to/folder/where/to/store/log/files"
 ```

-This creates 2 files : _path/to/folder/where/to/store/log/files/Poses.csv_ and _path/to/folder/where/to/store/log/files/Evaluators.csv_.
-The first file contains the 6D poses for each frame received.
+This creates 2 CSV files : _path/to/folder/where/to/store/log/files/Poses.csv_ and _path/to/folder/where/to/store/log/files/Evaluators.csv_.
+The first file contains the poses for each frame received in an inline matrix format (x,y,z,x0,y0,z0,x1,y1,z1,x2,y2,z2 xi being the first element of the ith column of the rotation matrix).
 The second one contains some confidence estimators relative to each pose: the overlap, the number of matches and the computation time.
+Both file contain the corresponding timestamp.

 **2. Run a comparison**